This is a list of common-sense axioms and wisdom that universally apply to CS. It’s the CS-based version of this page.

 Liskov Substitution Principle – When inserted into a system, a subtype must be interchangeable with its parent type (e.g., if Type B is a subtype of Type A, then Type A can fit into everything that Type B fits into).

-Shea’s Law – The most significant design improvements are in its interface, but are also easiest to screw up.
+Shea’s Law – The most significant design improvements are in its interface, but are also the easiest to screw up.

 von Tiesenhausen’s Law of Engineering Design – To share your understanding, learn to draw, since the finished product for some reason always ends up looking like the concept art.